rickerliang/face_filter/face_detector/readme.txt

 256
 2

+do not use m4v stream, use image file directly save train and test falsePos falseNeg

 ==> doing epoch on training data:
 ==> epoch # 36 [batchSize = 128]
  [============================== 61046/61046 =====================>]  Tot: 31s272ms | Step: 0ms